bryan15/SmartSOCKSProxy/readme.md

 If the IP address resides within a remote segmented network:

   - Open SSH connection to the remote's bastion, configured as a SOCKS5 server
-  - SimpleSOCKSProxy, acting as a SOCK5 client, routes the connection through SSH to the destination
+  - SmartSOCKSProxy, acting as a SOCK5 client, routes the connection through SSH to the destination

 ## Design Goals

-### SimpleSOCKSProxy Design Goals:
+### SmartSOCKSProxy Design Goals:

   - fast
   - stable